 It’s Breast Cancer Awareness Month.
 And chances are, you know someone who has had their world turned upside down by this evil disease.
-Breast cancer is the most common type of cancer among women in Singapore today: around 1,300 new cases are diagnosed every year, with the highest rate of occurrence happening in ladies between 40 and 69 years old.
+Breast cancer is the most common type of cancer among women in Singapore today: thousands of new cases are diagnosed every year, with the highest rate of occurrence happening in ladies between 40 and 69 years old.

 A breast cancer survival story

 “My journey began in May 2016 after a routine pap smear and breast check.
 My breasts have always been on the smaller side and fairly lumpy, so when my GP felt a lumpy area during my check, I thought nothing of it.
 As a precaution, I was advised to get an ultrasound and mammogram, which I had done a couple of days later.

 To be honest, during those early days I didn’t give it another thought.
 I returned to my GP after the tests and was informed that – again as a precaution – I should be referred to a breast surgeon.
 I just needed to get some biopsies done on two different areas of my breast where the professionals wanted to take a better look.
 At this point, I was mostly just frustrated.
 I would need to take more time off of work to drag myself to the breast surgeon’s office.
 And although I knew it needed to be done, I was convinced it was all a fuss over nothing.